 American Society of Mechanical Engineers (ASME) helps the global engineering community develop solutions to real world challenges.
 Founded in 1880 as the American Society of Mechanical Engineers, ASME is a not-for-profit professional organization that enables collaboration, knowledge sharing and skill development across all engineering disciplines, while promoting the vital role of the engineer in society.
 ASME codes and standards, publications, conferences, continuing education and professional development programs provide a foundation for advancing technical knowledge and a safer world.
 ASME has many resources to support students interested in engineering such as summer camp for pre-college students and contests.

-Association for Women in Computing provides girls with an opportunity to learn about women who have careers in computers and information technology through this organization that explores the options availabe in computer science.
+Association for Women in Computing provides girls with an opportunity to learn about women who have careers in computers and information technology through this organization that explores the options available in computer science.

 The Association of Women in Science (AWIS) Educational Foundation awards three types of fellowships: namely pre-doctoral (for advanced graduate students), Lorentzen (for college sophomores and juniors studying physics or geoscience), and college (for high school seniors).
 Awards are $1,000.